Irene of Constantinople1

 Leo VI 'the Wise', Emperor of Constantinople was the son of Basil I 'the Macedonian', Emperor of Constantinople.1 He died in 912.1

-He held the office of Co-regent of Constantinople in 870.1 He succeeded to the title of Emperor Leo VI of Constantinople in 886.1
+He held the office of Co-regent of Constantinople in 870.1 He succeeded as the Emperor Leo VI of Constantinople in 886.1

 Child of Leo VI 'the Wise', Emperor of Constantinople